-When you are making a video recording of yourself, and no-one is helping you, the first problem you are likely to encounter is the need to see yourself.
+When you are making a video recording of yourself and no one is helping you, the first problem you are likely to encounter is the need to see yourself.
 There are many reasons for needing to see yourself, including the need to ensure that:

 - The zoom level is correct.

-- The depth of field is correct.
+- The depth of field is appropriate.

 - You look the way you want.

 Some cameras have a small flip-out viewscreen that can be seen from the front of the camera.
 That is only useful if you are very close to the camera, which means that most of the above reasons are not satisfied.